 1/2 kilo of carrots

 Slices of jalapeño bell pepper in vinegar

-Clean the chillies: remove the seeds and the veins.
-Then, soak them in water and let it boil for about 30 minutes.
+Clean the chilies: remove the seeds and the veins.
+Then, soak them in water and let them boil for about 30 minutes.
 Mix the chilies in the blender with the same water you boiled them with.
-Also add cumin, oregano, garlic and salt to taste.
+Also add cumin, oregano, garlic, and salt to taste.
 Put this mixture in a pot and let it cook until the boil breaks (when little bubbles come out of the sauce).
 Turn off and set aside.

 Carefully put each tortilla into the sauce.
 Then fry it in a little butter or hot oil.
 When you take out each tortilla, you will fill it with the crumbled cheese, both the manchego and the cotija, mixed with the finely chopped onion.
 They can be folded or rolled up like taquitos.
 It serves from 2 to 4 enchiladas on each plate.
 You can decorate them with lettuce, tomato, potatoes, and carrots.

 Enchilada Corn Dog: the recipe that outraged Twitter users